ananthvk/algorithms/README.md

 The implementations are in the `include` folder and the `tests` folder contains various tests to check the working of the algorithm/datastructure.

+Other small programs leveraging the use of Linux APIs are stored in the `linux` directory.
+You will need a linux installation to try them out.

 ## How to run